Oaxaca Culinary & Cultural Adventure

 September 23-October 2, 2016

+Back by popular demand!
 Organized by Jewel Murphy ‘82, this will be an intimate experience for those who value travel and learning experiences that touch all the senses.
 Oaxaca is a world heritage site that is unlike any other Mexican city.
 Sitting in the south-central part of the country at an elevation of 5,000 feet, this is truly vibrant colonial city with a rich and textured heritage.
-This program is being repeated by popular demand.
 The group who went with Jewel in 2014 raved about their experience.

 Highlights and costs include:

 • Private lectures, tastings and hands on activities exploring the history and uses of corn and chilies.

 • Visits to two different indigenous markets that are only slightly different from what the Conquistadores found when they first came to the Americas.
 Sample everything to be offered and prepare for tastebud overload!

 • Visits to small, home based, local, women-owned food businesses.
 Get an authentic glimpse of life in rural Oaxaca and explore the countryside.
 Learn about microfinance.
 If we’re lucky, we’ll be able to help make tortillas or other traditional foods.

 • Visits to archaeological sites and colonial churches where we’ll follow the unbroken thread of habitation from the first cities to the present day.

 • Private cooking class with one of Oaxaca’s most renowned chefs.
 The opportunity to see first hand how mezcal is made including tastings!